 The sudden hit of emotion is usually the scariest part, but it’s to be expected.
 There’s not much that’s gradual about the emotional, psychological and physical shifts that take place during early recovery, other than the gradual decrease in intensity that comes with time and healing.

-Because so much shifts and changes in early sobriety, there is a lot of fear.
+Because of the many shifts and changes in early sobriety, there is a lot of fear.
 That is normal too.
 However, fear is a saboteur, so it is important to focus on faith—faith in yourself, the Universe or a Higher Power—rather than fear.

 In early recovery, fear is the ego’s tool used to return you to a state of active addiction.
 It attempts to trick you into thinking the pain and uncertainty experienced in sobriety is greater than what you knew in active addiction.
 However, fear of the unknown is a gift compared to what you’ve known in your disease.